Policy

 Protection level

 Three one-click presets set both lines at once.
-Pick the one that matches your risk tolerance, or drag the lines yourself to go Custom.
+Pick the one that matches your risk tolerance, or drag the lines yourself — the label then reads Custom.

 PresetBlock lineLow-trust lineBest for